 These lemon almond flour cookies are a little crispy on the bottom and soft and chewy in the middle.
 Fresh lemon juice and lemon zest give these cookie a pop of flavor.
-They are grain-free, dairy-free and gluten-free and mix up in one bowl with no mixer.
+They are grain-free, dairy-free and gluten-free and mix up in one bowl with no electric mixer needed.

 One Bowl, No Mixer Cookies

 I’m a fan of recipes with super easy clean-up.
 So this recipe uses just one bowl with no electricity needed.
 You’ll zest the lemon into a bowl.
 Add the vegan butter and sugar and cream with a silicone spatula (literally my favorite kitchen tool).
 Mix in the egg, vanilla and lemon juice and stir it all up.
 Add the almond flour, baking soda and salt and mix.
 Use a cookie scoop for round, uniform cookies.
 This 1 oz #40 cookie scoop works well and gives you 30 cookies.

 Almond flour, also know as super fine, blanched almond meal is what works in this recipe.
 “Blanched” means that the brown skin from whole almonds is removed so that the result is a creamy white flour.
 I do not recommend using almond meal.
 This is a good gluten-free certified, peanut-free almond flour